-75% of internal audit work completed during 2019/20 has yielded either a 'Substantial' or (Sufficient) 'Reasonable Assurance' opinion over the design and operation of the services, systems and processes audited.
-For those audit reviews that were assessed as having 'Limited Assurance', actions have been agreed with management to improve controls and are closely monitored until such a time they are addressed.
+90% of internal audit work completed during 2020/21 has yielded either a 'Substantial' or (Sufficient) 'Reasonable Assurance' opinion over the design and operation of the services, systems and processes audited.
+For the one audit review that was assessed as having 'Limited Assurance', actions have been agreed with management to improve controls and are closely monitored until such a time they are addressed.
+This work will be followed up in early 2021/22.
 Any outstanding weaknesses in the governance, risk and control framework will continue to be followed up by Internal Audit.